theaminulai/ai-summary/readme.txt

 **From WordPress Dashboard:**

 1. Navigate to Plugins > Add New
-2. Search for "AI Summarize Button"
+2. Search for "AI Summarizer Button"
 3. Click "Install Now" and then "Activate"
 4. The block will be available in the block editor under the Design category

 **Manual Installation:**

 1. Download the plugin zip file
-2. Upload the plugin files to the `/wp-content/plugins/ai-summarize-button` directory
+2. Upload the plugin files to the `/wp-content/plugins/ai-summarizer-button` directory
 3. Activate the plugin through the 'Plugins' screen in WordPress
-4. Start using the AI Summarize Button block in your posts and pages
+4. Start using the AI Summarizer Button block in your posts and pages

 == Frequently Asked Questions ==

 = How do I add this block to my page? =

-In the block editor, click the "+" button to add a new block, search for "AI Summarize Button" or find it under the Design category.
+In the block editor, click the "+" button to add a new block, search for "AI Summarizer Button" or find it under the Design category.
 The block will be inserted with a default button that you can customize.

 = Can I customize the button styles? =